berkeley-cdss/extensions/FAQ.md

 ### "[https://www.gradescope.com/courses/<...> \] \[2\] failed to extend assignment in Gradescope: internal Gradescope error occurred (An error occurred in a request to Gradescope servers.
 Details: Status Code: 401 Error: could not load assignment <...>)"
 >This means there is some error within Gradescope itself.
 It could be caused by your Gradescope environment variables being incorrect or not leading to an account with permissions to edit assignments

->Ex: Your spa has been aliased to create a gradescope account.
+>Example: Your SPA has been aliased to create a gradescope account.
 The password is incorrect on Environment Variables.

 >Ex: The environment variables are correct, but your spa gradescope account is a student in the gradescope (possible if someone resets all accounts on the gradescope course)

+<div id="sheet-syntax-error"></div>
+### "SyntaxError: Unexpected token 'u', 'upstream r' ... is not valid JSON" on Google Sheet
+>This error typically arises when there are many emails in the queue.
+If you just continue to re-run the "Dispatch Emails" script all extension emails/Gradescope extensions will be processed eventually.